Pseudo-Goldstone mode in altermagnetic $\alpha$-MnTe: high-field electron spin resonance studies

-The angular dependence of the mangetic resonance field in $\alpha$-MnTe is negligible, as Fig.~\ref{FIG:Adeps} demonstrates.
-At $360$~GHz, the $g$-factor is invariant with respect to the magnetic-field direction in $(0,0,1)$ plane within experimental precision of $0.02$~T. Thus, the upper boundary on the relative in-plane $g$-factor variation is $\sim1.5\cdot10^{-3}$.
-This is in line with the high symmetry of $\alpha$-MnTe.
-Also, $g_{\perp}=2.01$, we find in our studies, is very close to $g_{\parallel}=2.03(1)$ reported for $H\parallel c$~\cite{Dzian_PRB_2025_MnTeAFMR}.
-This is consistent with the orbital momentum $L=0$ for the ground state of Mn$^{2+}$, hence, much reduced effects of spin-orbit coupling.
+The angular dependence of the magnetic resonance field in $\alpha$-MnTe exhibits the absence of detectable anisotropy, as Fig.~\ref{FIG:Adeps} demonstrates.
+At $360$~GHz, the $g$-factor is invariant with respect to the magnetic-field direction in the $(0,0,1)$ plane.
+In order to extract the full width at half maximum $\Delta H$ accurately, we describe the ESR line with a Lorentian-based function that also accounts for possible profile distortions by a reactive magnetic susceptibility (see the Supplemental Material~\cite{SuppMatMnTe}).
+The resulting full-width at half-maximum at $5$~K is only $\mo\Delta H=50$~mT.
+The fluctuations of the resonance position are within a fraction of this value, setting the upper boundary on the relative in-plane $g$-factor variation as $\sim1.5\times10^{-3}$.
+This agrees with the high symmetry of $\alpha$-MnTe, and with the orbital momentum being $L=0$ for the ground state of Mn$^{2+}$ (hence, much reduced effects of the spin-orbit coupling).
+Our findings are also in line with the results of Ref.~\cite{RosslerGinga_arXiv_2025_MnTedomains}, confirming that the anisotropic, antiferromagnetic-domain-related behavior is limited to fields, much lower than $1$~T --- the minimal field where the resonance is detectable in our experimental frequency band.

-Upon warming, we observe substantial broadening of the resonance line [as shown in Figs.~\ref{FIG:Tdeps}(a) and \ref{FIG:Tdeps}(b) for $135$ and $270$~GHz, respectively].
-In order to extract the full width at half maximum $\Delta H$ accurately, we describe the ESR lines with a Lorentian-based function that also accounts for possible profile distortions by a reactive magnetic susceptibility (see Supplemental Material for details~\cite{SuppMat}).
-The temperature dependences of the linewidth are shown in the inset of Fig.~\ref{FIG:FWHM} for the frequencies $135$, $270$, and $360$~GHz.
-Upon warming up, the line broadening becomes very apparent, with almost an order-of-magnitude rise of $\mo\Delta H$ from $50$~mT at low temperatures to $400$~mT near $200$~K. A small temperature-induced shift of the resonance position is negligible compared to the linewidth increase.
+Upon warming, we observe substantial broadening of the resonance line as shown in Fig.~\ref{FIG:Tdeps}(a) for the frequency $270$~GHz.
+There is almost an order-of-magnitude rise of $\mo\Delta H$ from $50$~mT at low temperatures to $400$~mT near $200$~K, as the analysis results in Fig.~\ref{FIG:Tdeps}(b) reveal.

-The temperature-dependent changes of the $\alpha$-MnTe spin dynamics can be understood in terms of magnon-magnon interactions.
-For the spin-wave mode of interest ($\nu_1$), the magnon population is given by the Bose--Einstein distribution
+Remarkably, we find that the temperature-induced line broadening is strongly frequency-dependent and is less pronounced for larger frequencies.
+As Fig.~\ref{FIG:FWHM} demonstrates, the data for three distinct frequencies ($135$, $270$, and $360$~GHz) form a single curve if plotted as the function of the ``reduced temperature'' $\kb T/h\nu$.
+Effectively, the linewidth is about $50$~mT for $\kb T \lesssim h\nu$ and grows along with $\kb T/h\nu$ for $\kb T \gtrsim h\nu$, representing, as we show below, a form of scaling behavior.

+\textit{Discussion.} Since the ground-state orbital momentum is absent in $L=0$ Mn$^{2+}$ ions, the broadening governed by the spin-orbit coupling~\cite{AbrahamBleany_2012_MagRes} is not relevant in $\alpha$-MnTe.
+This brings to the forefront the effects related to spin-spin interactions.
+In particular, the increase of the thermal magnon population upon the temperature growth should have an impact on the linewidth.